Warburton, Greater Manchester: Warburton Toll Bridge

-Warburton Toll Bridge and Warburton Bridge Road form a privately-owned statutory tolled undertaking carrying a public highway upon which tolls are payable.
-The high-level cantilever bridge crosses the Manchester Ship Canal on the B5159 road, connecting the A57 with the A6144, and was commissioned under the Rixton and Warburton Bridge Act 1863.
-The original stone bridge spanned the River Mersey prior to its later diversion into the Manchester Ship Canal, over which a new bridge was built.
-Section 29 of the Rixton and Warburton Bridge Act established that if another company needed to erect a bridge, then that company and not the toll would be responsible for all costs, including its ongoing maintenance.
-This occurred when the Manchester Ship Canal company built a bridge, and this responsibility for the maintenance was then confirmed in the Manchester Ship Canal Act.
-The new bridge is not funded from the company's toll income.
+Warburton Toll Bridge and Warburton Bridge Road form a privately owned statutory tolled undertaking carrying a public highway upon which tolls are payable.
+The high-level cantilever bridge crosses the Manchester Ship Canal on the B5159 road, connecting the A57 with the A6144, and was commissioned under the Rixton and Warburton Bridge Act 1863 (26 & 27 Vict. c. lxiii).
+The original stone bridge spanned the River Mersey before its diversion into the Manchester Ship Canal, over which a new bridge was built.
+Section 29 of the Rixton and Warburton Bridge Act 1863 established that if the Mersey and Irwell Navigation was upgraded to allow sea-going vessels, then the Rixton and Warburton Bridge Company would be responsible for all costs, including its ongoing maintenance.

 Both bridges and the unadopted approach roads are privately maintained.
 It is one of the few remaining pre-motorway toll bridges in the United Kingdom, and the only one in Greater Manchester.

-It is sometimes incorrectly claimed that the tolls are payable for crossing the now-defunct original River Mersey bridge, but section 48 of the Rixton and Warburton Bridge Act makes the toll payable for "passing over, along or upon the Bridge and Roads, or any of them, or any part thereof..."
-Section 9 of the Manchester Ship Canal (Various Powers) Act 1890 included the diversion of the original road and the new Ship Canal bridge within the scope of the toll charges.
+It is sometimes incorrectly claimed that the tolls are payable for crossing the now defunct original River Mersey bridge, but section 48 of the Rixton and Warburton Bridge Act 1863 makes the toll payable for "passing over, along or upon the Bridge and Roads, or any of them, or any part thereof".
+Section 9 of the Manchester Ship Canal (Various Powers) Act 1890 (53 & 54 Vict. c. ccxxvii) included the diversion of the original road and the new Ship Canal bridge within the scope of the toll charges.

 The level of tolls was originally fixed, but can now be changed under the provisions of the Transport Charges &c.
-(Miscellaneous Provisions) Act 1954.
+(Miscellaneous Provisions) Act 1954 (2 & 3 Eliz.
+2. c.
+64).
+They were increased by the Rixton and Warburton Bridge Order 2024 (SI 2024/630), which was instead granted under the Transport and Works Act 1992.

 Time Team in Warburton

 Since 1998, archaeological techniques such as field walking have led to the discovery of finds ranging in age from prehistoric flints and Bronze Age axe heads to Roman and late medieval finds.
 Featuring prominently amongst these finds were Roman artefacts including coins, brooches and a snake bracelet.
 At the invitation of local historian Jim Balme, Time Team excavated in Warburton in September 2006.
-They were searching for a Roman fortlet that previous archaeological digs by South Trafford Archaeological Group (STAG) indicated might be present.
+They were searching for a Roman fortlet that previous archaeological digs by South Trafford Archaeological Group (STAG) had indicated might be present.
 Though no evidence of a Roman fortlet was found, the discovery of strip lynchets indicates that there was a Romano-British farm in Warburton.
 The presence of Roman finds was explained as rubbish, mixed in with manure to be spread on the crops.